-former Justice and Home Affairs pillar were integrated into the first pillar although the procedures for legislating in this area did not follow orthodox community law (Hanf, 2001).
-The insistence on unanimity, member state co-power of initiative and reduced ECJ jurisdiction, has resulted in what has been described as the creation of a new hybrid, 'intergovernmentalised EC law' (ibid.: 17).
-Indeed, this move has given rise to a new inter-institutional sovereignty game as the Commission and Council clash over which legal regime relevant legislation should fall under (Hermann, 2007).
+proposed the abolition of the pillar system, the circumscription of ECJ jurisdiction was to be maintained (Articles III-376 and III-377).
+A precedent for such a move can be found in the Amsterdam Treaty, where elements of the former Justice and Home Affairs pillar were integrated into the first pillar although the procedures for legislating in this area did not follow orthodox community law (Hanf, 2001).
+The insistence on unanimity, Member State co-power of initiative and reduced ECJ jurisdiction has resulted in what has been described as the creation of a new hybrid, 'intergovernmentalized EC law' (Hanf, 2001, p.
+17).
+Indeed, this move has given rise to a new interinstitutional sovereignty game as the Commission and Council clash over which legal regime relevant legislation should fall under (Hermann, 2007).

-In all these instances, the justification for opting out of policies or restricting further constitutionalisation to the detriment of state sovereignty has ultimately revolved around respecting the democratic legitimacy of the nation-states in the EU system.
-The claim that popular sovereignty rightly pertains to the national level, which alone can sanction changes to the EU system, has thus been used in a Calhounian fashion to defend state sovereignty against the threat, whether by diplomatically-negotiated treaty reform or through jurisprudence, of overweening EU competence expansion.
+In all these instances, the justification for opting out of policies or restricting further constitutionalization to the detriment of state sovereignty has ultimately revolved around respecting the democratic legitimacy of the nation-states in the EU system.
+The claim that popular sovereignty rightly pertains to the national level, which alone can sanction changes to the EU system, has thus been used in a Calhounian fashion to defend state sovereignty against the threat, whether by diplomatically negotiated treaty reform or through jurisprudence, of overweening EU competence expansion.
 This claim is made most explicit when opt-outs have been specifically linked to concrete manifestations of popular sovereignty at the national level.
 For instance, in 2003, when Sweden held a referendum on the single currency even though when it joined the EU in 1995 no formal single currency opt-out had been secured.

 The ultimate logic of this claim about the many sovereigns of the EU compact was reached with the decision to introduce an explicit right of withdrawal from the EU, as specified by Article 35 of the Reform Treaty.
-How important this provision will be in practice cannot be prophesied, but it does send a clear signal about the simultaneous - what Madison would have called "compound" - confederal (treaty-based) and federal (constitutionalised) character of the EU.
+How important this provision will be in practice cannot be prophesied, but it does send a clear signal about the simultaneous - what Madison would have called 'compound' - confederal (treaty-based) and federal (constitutionalized) character of the EU.
 Hence the dual character of political representation in the EU, whereby states and their citizens are represented as separate collective entities in the Council, whilst individual citizens are represented as a European whole by the Parliament and Commission (Kincaid, 1999).
 The central tension between these two principles of political representation has yet to be resolved.

-Another good example of the complex interplay between defining the proper locus of popular sovereignty within the EU system and retaining residual member state competences can be seen in the disputes over the introduction of further QMV or increasing the purview of the European Parliament.
+Another good example of the complex interplay between defining the proper locus of popular sovereignty within the EU system and retaining residual Member State competences can be seen in the disputes over the introduction of further QMV or increasing the purview of the European Parliament.
 Both these proposals were enshrined in the so-called Spinelli Draft Treaty Establishing the European Union (1984) and have since remained a core belief among euro-enthusiasts.
-In particular, as Fabbrini has noted, it is commonly assumed 'that the parliamentary model is the only viable solution to the question of the democratization of the EU' (2005b: 188).
-In an attenuated form, the parliamentarisation of the EU has occurred thanks to the introduction of co-decision; the use of QMV has also been extended.
-However, member states have likewise been adamantine in their unwillingness to countenance either the wholesale generalization of QMV or the extension of co-decision to all policy fields, thereby perpetuating the antagonistic co-existence between confederal (intergovernmental) and federal (supranational) principles (Majone, 2005).
-Constitutionalism via the construction of supranational legal has thus not been matched by the establishment of a supranational form of popular sovereignty.
+In particular, as Fabbrini has noted, it is commonly assumed 'that the parliamentary model is the only viable solution to the question of the democratization of the EU' (2005b, p.
+188).
+In an attenuated form, the parliamentarization of the EU has occurred thanks to the introduction of co-decision; the use of QMV has also been extended.
+However, Member States have likewise been adamantine in their unwillingness to countenance either the wholesale generalization of QMV or the extension of co-decision to all policy fields, thereby perpetuating the antagonistic co-existence between confederal (intergovernmental) and federal (supranational) principles (Majone, 2005).
+Constitutionalism via the construction of a supranational legal order has thus not been matched by the establishment of a supranational form of popular sovereignty.